 performing the procedure, you must understand how to use data stores in a model,

 as described in Create and Apply Data Stores.

 To use buses and arrays of buses with data stores:

 Use the Bus Editor to define a bus object whose properties match the bus data that you want to write to and read from a data store.
-For details, see Create Bus Objects with the Bus Editor.
+For details, see Create and Specify Bus Objects.

 Add a data store (using a Data Store Memory block

 Simulink.Signal object) for storing the bus

 Specify the bus object as the data type of the data store.
 For details, see Specify a Bus Object Data Type.

 Parameters > Diagnostics > Connectivity pane, set the Mux

 blocks used to create bus diagnostic to